 You can also use this feature to get alerts every time someone updates one of your posts.
 This can be useful in many situations.
 For example, if you have a site that is not meant to have content updates, you can get an instant notification.

-Create the Post Updated Alert for One Site
+Create the Post Updated Alert for Your WordPress Sites

 - Action: This is the trigger for the alert.
 We should choose “Post Updated”.